palantir/eslint-config-palantir/README.md

 Linter configuration for [ESLint](http://eslint.org/).

+## Maintenance Notice (July 2019)

+:warning: This package will be revived in 2019 becasue of the upcoming migration from [TSLint &rarr; ESLint](https://github.com/palantir/tslint/issues/4534).
+Keep an eye out for [v2.0](https://github.com/palantir/eslint-config-palantir/milestone/1).

 ## Deprecation Notice (April 2017)

 :warning: __Important__: this package is deprecated and unmaintained.
 We now use TSLint to lint JS files to keep our builds & configuration simple.
 Consider migrating to the `tslint:recommended` configuration preset in the `tslint` package.